 Both parties must provide this short certificate, signed by the parties or by their solicitor if legally represented.
-This short document essentially confirms that the respondent is aware of the alternatives to applying for judicial separation, e.g. mediation, separation by agreement etc. See Certificate.
+This short document essentially confirms that the respondent is aware of the alternatives to applying for judicial separation, e.g. mediation, separation by agreement etc. See Certificate for judicial separation - respondent.